Battle of Malta (1283): Angevin relief force

-In May 1283, the twenty-five Angevin-Provençal galleys equipped by Cornut, and also led by Bartholomé Bonvin arrived in Naples from Marseilles, where they refreshed their men.
+In May 1283, the twenty-five Angevin vessels arrived in Naples from Marseille, where they refreshed their men.
 The two admirals then set sail from Naples, with a total of about eighteen galleys, eight or nine barques, and a panfilus.

-The Angevins set sail around Sicily, by way of the Aeolian Islands and Ustica, then off Trapani and the west end of the island.
+The Angevin fleet sailed around Sicily, by way of the Aeolian Islands and Ustica, then off Trapani and the west end of the island.
 The fleet avoided the Strait of Messina, which was in Aragonese hands.
-According to Ramon Muntaner, the Angevins had sent three light scouting galleys, towards the Boca del Faro, in front of the small tower of the Messina lighthouse.
-These three vessels were told rejoin the rest of the fleet at the castle of Malta.
+According to the contemporary Ramon Muntaner in his chronicle, the Angevins sent three light scouting galleys, towards the Boca del Faro, in front of the small tower of the Messina lighthouse.
+These three vessels were intended to monitor the Aragonese fleet and then rendezvous with the main Angevin force at Malta, but were intercepted and captured by the Aragonese, and so the Angevin admirals were not entirely aware of movements by the Aragonese fleet.